CyberSupreme3642/Nuzlocke_Tracker/README.md

 The project is open source, so feel free to take the project and customize it to your needs and wants.
 Want to make adding an encounter a dropdown of all the Pokemon?
 Go ahead.
 Ability to link with another to run a soul link?
 Go nuts.
 This was a project for me to learn the Python frontend Streamlits, Pandas and my overall Python skillset.
+This is my first public project, so any constructive feedback is welcome :)